-We love water parks and have built our business to support them all around the world - we know when you buy one of our products it is to bring your park to life.
-Your water park equipment works hard for you to keep your guests happy and that means you need to maintain it to keep it working properly and we are
+We love water parks and have built our business to support them all around the world.
+We know when you buy one of our products, it is to bring your park to life.
+Your water park equipment works hard for you to keep your guests happy, and that means you need to maintain it to keep it working properly.
+We are here